kcdstoragews/lab/README.md

 kubectl apply -n busybox -f pvc_from_snap.yaml
 ```

 This will create a new pvc which could be used instantly in an application.
-You can see it if you have a look at the pvcs in your namespace:
+You can see it if you take a look at the pvcs in your namespace:

 ```console
 kubectl get pvc -n busybox